310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% bubble Mao %}
 Didn’tcha hear from Anzu?
 I’m gonna be taking part in the talk show for the exhibition.

-You’re part of the mascot character event, right?
+You’re part of the yuruchara event, right?
 Let’s do our best to hype this place up~♪

-Haha, I can’t believe you’d get to be a *host* of all things~ But it *is* true that you love mascots, so I bet you can talk a lot about th—
+Haha, I can’t believe you’d get to be a *host* of all things~ But it *is* true that you love yuruchara, so I bet you can talk a lot about th—
 {% endbubble %}

 {% bubble Midori v2 %}